Prolonged Exposure Therapy for Adolescents (PE-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to evaluate the comparative effectiveness Prolonged Exposure Therapy for Adolescents (PE-A) and supportive counselling (SC) in adolescents with PTSD.
+The purpose of the study was to evaluate the comparative effectiveness Prolonged Exposure Therapy for Adolescents (PE-A) and supportive counselling (SC) in adolescents with post-traumatic stress disorder (PTSD).
 Participants were randomly assigned to either PE-A or SC.
 Measures utilized include the Child PTSD Symptom Scale–Interview (CPSS-I), the Mini International Neuropsychiatric Interview for Children and Adolescents (MINI-KID), the Child PTSD Symptom Scale – Self Report (CPSS-SR), the Children’s Global Assessment Scale (CGAS), the Beck Depression Inventory (BDI), and the Expectancy of Therapeutic Outcome for Adolescents (ETO-A).
 Results indicate that participants receiving PE-A experienced greater improvement on the PTSD symptom severity scale than those receiving SC.
 A similar effect size was maintained at 3-month and 6-month follow-up assessments.
 Limitations include administration of assessment tools that have not been specifically validated in a South African context, underrepresentation of males in the sample, and the burden of time and effort invested in weekly supervision of nonspecialist health workers (NSHWs).

 Length of controlled postintervention follow-up: 3 and 6 months.